BuAshraf/My-Cv-Web/README.md

 # Digital Resume 👨🏽‍💻

-This is a digital resume that I did with Python and Streamlit
+This is a digital resume for me that I did with Python and Streamlit.
+I haven't uploaded it to any server yet, but I will do so in the future

 ## Screenshots